OmniJet-$\alpha$: The first cross-task foundation model for particle physics: Methods and Dataset

 Events are simulated using \textsc{MadGraph5\_aMC@NLO}~\cite{madgraph} with parton showering and hadronization done by \textsc{Pythia}~\cite{pythia8}.
 A simplified detector simulation implemented in \textsc{Delphes}~\cite{delphes} using the CMS detector~\cite{CMS_experiment} card is performed.
 Constituents are clustered into jets using the anti-$k_\mathrm{T}$ algorithm~\cite{antikt} with a distance parameter of $R=0.8$.

 Jets are selected if they have a transverse momentum of \mbox{$ \SI{500}{GeV} < p_\mathrm{T}^\mathrm{jet} < \SI{1000}{GeV}$} and a pseudorapidity of \mbox{$|\eta^\mathrm{jet}| < 2$}.
 Additionally, truth-level matching is performed for all classes except \qcd\ and only jets that contain all the decay products of the boson or top quark are included.
-The resulting dataset contains 100M jets for training, 5M jets for validation, and 20M jets for testing.
+The resulting dataset contains 100M jets for training, 5M jets for validation, and 20M jets for testing, with equal numbers of jets for each class.
+This split into training, validation, and test sets corresponds to the default split used in the \jetclass\ dataset, in order to allow for a straightforward comparison with previous and future works.

 In this work, only the kinematic information per particle (\pt, $\phi$, $\eta$) is used while the particle mass $m$ is approximated as zero.
 Next, the azimuth angle $\phi$ and the pseudorapidity $\eta$ are pre-processed to be relative to the jet axis\footnote{ The difference in $\phi$ is signed and rectified to $-\pi$ through $\pi$.
-We handle those calculations using the \texttt{scikit-hep/vector}~\cite{schreiner_2023_7671687} and \texttt{scikit-hep/awkward}~\cite{pivarski_2024_10498548} libraries. }:
+We handle those calculations using the \texttt{scikit-hep/vector}~\cite{schreiner_2023_7671687} and \texttt{scikit-hep/awkward}~\cite{pivarski_2024_10498548} packages. }: